GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Add a Simple Test Endpoint
+        # Project Plan: Feature - Add a Config File for Saving the Config

 ## Overview
-The objective of this project is to add a simple test endpoint to the existing application.
-This endpoint will be used to verify the basic functionality and connectivity of the application.
-It should return a static message indicating that the application is running correctly.
+The objective of this project is to implement a feature that allows the application to save and load configuration settings from a dedicated config file.
+This will enhance the application's flexibility and user experience by enabling persistent configuration management.

 ## Definition of Done
 - [ ] All acceptance criteria met